All Episodes

-Rush Limbaugh, the last man standing alone handouts, spoiling the celebration of a joyous nation.
+Rush Limbaugh, the last man standing alone handout, spoiling the celebration of a joyous nation.

-Can just see the headlines even tonight, later this afternoon, certainly tomorrow, after today's program hosted by me, America's Real Anchorman.
+Can you see the headlines even tonight, later this afternoon, certainly tomorrow, after today's program hosted by me, America's real anchorman.

 Yes.

-And you just see the headlines and the stories later this afternoon, tonight and tomorrow.
+You just see the headlines and the stories later this afternoon, tonight, and tomorrow.

 Rush Limbaugh, last man standing alone holdout, trying to destroy the celebration of a joyous nation.